IBM/ToDoBackend/README.md

     <img src="http://swift-at-ibm-slack.mybluemix.net/badge.svg"  alt="Slack">
 </a>
 </p>

-In this self-paced tutorial you will build a Kitura 2 application from scratch and create a REST API inside the application.
+In this self-paced tutorial you will:

+- Build a Kitura application from scratch and create a REST API inside the application.
+- Add a PostgreSQL database to the application.
+- Build your application into a Docker image and deploy it to a Kubernetes cluster.

 The application you'll create is a "ToDo list" application, as described by the [Todo-Backend](http://todobackend.com/) project.

-You'll learn about server-side Swift, the Kitura framework, REST APIs, and OpenAPI.
+You'll learn about server-side Swift, the Kitura framework, REST APIs, OpenAPI, Docker and Kubernetes.

-At the end you should have a fully functioning application which passes a provided verification testsuite.
+At the end you should have a fully functioning application which passes a provided verification testsuite, running in Kubernetes.

 ## Prerequisites